9 Experiments

 In each panel, the arrow links two treatment groups that we want to compare.
 For example, in the top-left panel we compare \(\hat{Y}_{T_a=0,T_b=0}\) to \(\hat{Y}_{T_a=1,T_b=0}\).
 In the bottom-right panel, we compare \(\hat{Y}_{T_a=0,T_b=1}\) to \(\hat{Y}_{T_a=1,T_b=0}\).
 The avg_comparisons() call at the top of each panel shows how to use marginaleffects to compute the difference in \(Y\) that results from the illustrated change in treatment conditions.

 Figure 9.1: Six contrasts of interest in a 2-by-2 experimental design.
+The x-axis shows values of the \(T_a\) treatment, and the 0/1 symbols on the plotting surface indicate values of the \(T_b\) treatment.

 One reason factorial experiments are so popular is that they allow researchers to assess the possibility that treatments interact with one another.
-Indeed, in somes cases, the effect of a treatment \(T_a\) will be stronger (or weaker) at different values of treatment \(T_b\).
+Indeed, in some cases, the effect of a treatment \(T_a\) will be stronger (or weaker) at different values of treatment \(T_b\).
 To test this possibility, we use the strategies described in Chapter 10 on interactions.

-First, we estimate the effect of a change from 0 to 1 in \(T_a\), in the subsets of observations with different values of \(T_b\).
+To see this, let us estimate the effect of a change from 0 to 1 in \(T_a\), in the subsets of observations with different values of \(T_b\).

-avg_comparisons(mod, variables = "Ta", by = "Tb")
+cmp <- avg_comparisons(mod, variables = "Ta", by = "Tb")

 Tb Estimate Std.
 Error z Pr(>|z|) 2.5 % 97.5 %